-For about four years now, I have used and recommended the Presto 21 quart canner.
+For about four years now, I have used and recommended the 21 quart Presto pressure canner.
 It has saved me money and has seen an incredible amount of use.
 But it is time for the relationship to end.

-A lot of my readers are using a Presto pressure canner on my advice, and I stand behind that.
+A lot of my readers are using a Presto pressure canner on my advice, and I still stand behind that for most people.
 It’s a good canner, and if you want to get started with pressure canning without spending a lot of money, it is a great pressure canner to buy.

 However, as we pursue self-sufficiency (and yes, that’s a bit of misnomer), and as we adjust to live on our off-grid homestead, we have realized that some things just don’t work for us anymore.

 The Presto pressure canner is one of those things.
-It’s really hard for me to admit that, but it is time for me to break up with my Presto pressure canner.
+It’s really hard for me to admit that, but it is time for me to break up with my Presto cooker/canner.

 Oh, there are so many reasons to love my old canner.